 Table For One

-Share the history of Japanese cuisine from centuries ago to 2021.
-From traditional Japanese food such as sushi & soba to home-cooked food.
+Share the history of Japanese cuisine from centuries ago to the present, covering everything from traditional dishes such as sushi and soba to everyday home-cooked meals.

 Table For One Me Time Guide